PranayPilli/PRANAY_IN226024702_FASTAPI/README.md

-# FastAPI Assignment 1
+# FastAPI Assignments

 **Name:** Pranay Pilli
 **Intern ID:** IN226024702

-## Description
+## Project Overview
-This project is a simple FastAPI application that provides APIs to manage and view product information.
+This repository contains two FastAPI assignments that demonstrate building REST APIs for a simple product store.
+The APIs allow users to view products, filter them, submit feedback, and place bulk orders.

 ## Technologies Used
 - Python